canmom/vector/VECTOR-ch2.md

 And now...

 CORAL is talking.
-"I will draw her away from the STRIDERs.
+"I will draw her away from the striders.
 She'll expect an ambush, of course..."

 CERULEAN imagines trying to cut NEMATODE.
 To face her as an equal, BLADE to BLADE.